-Existing Proposed Explanation (b) the day a court renders its decision on any application for a recount.
-Exception (5) The limitation specified in subsection (4) does not apply to the Chief Electoral Officer, who may file the application no later than 90 days after the publication notice of the election result.
-(2) Notwithstanding subsection (1), the Chief Electoral Officer 16 may file an application no later than 90 days after the publication of the election result.
-No substantive change.
+Existing Proposed Explanation days after the publication notice of the election result.
 Service of application (6) A copy of the application shall be served, within 20 days after it is filed, on (a) the respondent; (b) the Regional Returning Officer and Chief Electoral Officer, unless they are the applicant; and (c) the Provincial Métis Council.
-(3) An applicant shall serve a copy of the application within 20 days after it is filed with the Tribunal on: (a) the affected candidates; (b) the Regional Returning Officer and Chief Electoral Officer, unless they are the applicant; and (c) the Provincial Métis Council.
+(3) An applicant shall serve a copy of the application made to void an election within 20 days after it is filed with the Métis Judicial Body on: (a) the affected candidates; (b) the Regional Returning Officer involved, if any, and Chief Electoral Officer, unless they are the applicant; and (c) the Provincial Métis Council.
 No substantive change.
-Court costs (7) The court may award costs and make any other order it considers advisable against any person who applies for voiding an election, if the application is scandalous, frivolous or (4) The Tribunal may award costs and make any other order it considers advisable against any person who applies to void an election.
-Provides discretion to the Tribunal to award costs.
+Court costs (7) The court may award costs and make any other order it considers advisable against any person who applies for voiding an election, if the application is scandalous, frivolous or vexatious, or is otherwise an abuse of the process of the Court.
+(4) The Métis Judicial Body may award costs and make any other order it considers advisable against any person who applies to void an election, if the application is scandalous, frivolous or vexatious, or is otherwise an abuse of process.
+Provides discretion to the Métis Court to award costs.
+No appeal (8) There is no appeal from the decision of the court on an application to void an election.
+(5) There is no appeal from the decision of the Métis Judicial Body on an application to void an election.
+No change.